EBI-Metagenomics/EMG-docs/docs/portal.rst

 **B**

 .. image:: images/Func_3.PNG
-Figure 5.
+**Figure 5**.
 Functional analysis of metagenomics data, as shown on the EBI Metagenomics website.
 A) InterPro match information for the predicted coding sequences in the run is shown.
 The number of InterPro matches are displayed graphically, and as a table that has a text search facility.
 B) The GO terms predicted for the sample are displayed.
 Different graphical representations are available, and can be selected by clicking on the ‘Switch view’ icons.

 The Gene Ontology terms displayed graphically on the web site have been ‘slimmed’ with a special GO slim developed for metagenomic data sets.
 GO slims are cut-down versions of the Gene Ontology, containing a subset of the terms in the whole GO.
 They give a broad overview of the ontology content without the detail of the specific fine-grained terms.